Myzumi/HypixelSkyblock.github.io/docs/staff-report-system/main.md

 ### Possible edge cases:

-If something needs extra evidence, such as spamming (since reporting one instance of what they spammed doesn't act as sufficient proof), please just report one of the messages, (e.g. one of the messages which they spammed), and then take a screenshot of the rest and post that image in #reports **after** the report embed.
+If something needs extra evidence, such as spamming (since reporting one instance of what they spammed doesn't act as sufficient proof), please just report one of the messages, (e.g. one of the messages which they spammed), and then take a screenshot of the rest and post that image in the thread.

 If it was in DMs, such using the server as a platform to spread discord invites (possibly to IRL trading servers), malicious, or illegal content, or the reason you're reporting does not directly have a message in the server that was the problem (e.g. sending an IRL trading link to every player on the discord server), then find any message that the target has sent (the content isn't important, even a message where they send one character is fine), then after the report embed is generated, post all the evidence after it (screenshots, a personal statement, etc) and make a note that the text in the report embed is not relevant).